duartecaldascardoso/FolderOrganizer/docs/roadmap.md

 - Add a way to use the project via the command line (similar to Rust project damn)
 - Add new usages by having argparse to parse new arguments
 - Organize the folders either by where the script is invoked or by where the user says so via a path
-- Add safeguards to make sure that user does not kill his computer :D
+- Add safeguards to make sure that the user does not kill his computer

 Some ideas:
 User should input the sub-commands as a chain of commands.
 Example: